RyanLHicks/nuclear_reactors_sql/README.md

   - Counts reactor type diversity:
     <img width="1200" height="600" alt="Q7png" src="https://github.com/user-attachments/assets/1d306a63-ac36-462f-b6e4-b9401e8dacca" />

+- Main Points:
+1. The USA has the most operational reactors and total energy output.
+2. China and Russia lead the way for unique reactor types and experimentation.
+3. Nuclear reactor powerhouses include: United States, France, and China.

 - Interpretation and Use:
-  - We found out the total number of reactors per country and the dominance it has over the total nuclear energy landscape.
+  - We found out the leverage each country has in nuclear energy.
 This is important for understanding which countries value clean energy the most and also may indicate which countries require the most energy.
 This can be further expanded into finding out which countries in the future may invest more into this energy type and if a nuclear engineer saw this they may think that the United States, China, and France are the best places for job security.
+This can potentially bring jobs to various countries and increase quality of living for the citizens.

 ### What is the operational performance and efficiency for current nuclear reactors around the world?
 #### **4. What does the energy output look like for nuclear power?**
 - SQL Query and Raw Data:
   - [The total MWE (Mega Watts Electrical) produced by nuclear energy worldwide](https://github.com/user-attachments/assets/ebb6a4a8-7486-403b-b39c-9e20f7d4e93a):

-    Using this query we can see how much total nuclear energy is produced worldwide and it's 364,640 MWE
+    Total nuclear energy produced worldwide is 364,640 MWE
   - [Finds MWE produced per reactor units world wide](https://github.com/user-attachments/assets/59d32550-c936-4d94-8c6e-23f5ae2c54e8)

-    Finds that the total nuclear reactor energy generation per model is 895 MWE.
+    Nuclear reactor energy generation per model is 895 MWE.
 Dividing net reactor output / net reactors
   - [Finds the MWE produced for a specefic coolant type](https://github.com/user-attachments/assets/5de369f2-5179-4093-acaa-b62e192b4f88)

-    Most energy is produced using light water coolant which is 334,261 MWE.
+    Most energy producing coolant is using light water coolant.

+- Main Points:
+1. Nuclear reactor generation per reactor is 895 MWE.

 - Interpretation and Use:
-  - Energy was the focus for this queation where we focused on total output worldwide, coolants associated with energy output, and what each reactor unit could carry for total energy.
-This gives anyonbe a good understading of how much energy is output and optionally we can look at how much energy is required per country, region, and the world to figure out how many reactors we would need for these to be sustainable.
+  - Energy was the focus for this question where we focused on total output worldwide, coolants associated with energy output, and what each reactor unit could carry for total energy.
+This gives anyone a good understanding of how much energy is output and optionally we can look at how much energy is required per country, region, and the world to figure out how many reactors we would need for these to be sustainable.
+We can expand this by asking; What is the energy requirement average for each country and how is that compared to the total generation for nuclear reactors?
+By using the reactor generation per model, how many nuclear reactors would we need to supply a region, country, or the world?

 #### **5. What nuclear reactor models have in common?**
 - SQL Query and Raw Data: